GetStream/Winds/README.md

 ### MongoDB

+MOngoDB Atlas provides a Database as a Service, and services as the backend datastore for Winds.
+Without Atlas, we would be tied up with tasks such as database administration.

 ## Tutorials

 The following tutorials will not only help you start contributing to Winds, but also provide inspiration for your next app.